EmilyBederov/picture-processing/README.md

 # Image Processing Analysis

 This program conducts a statistical analysis to ascertain the percentage of the green color present within an image, considering all shades from light to dark green.
-It also showcases the original image with the highlighted green color that has been detected..
+It also showcases the original image with the highlighted green color that has been detected.

 ## Algorithm Explanation